potatoeggy/youtube-music-server/README.md

 ### Remove a video from the queue

 This action removes a video via an index in the queue, where `0` is the currently playing video.
+The currently playing video cannot be removed.

 Sample request: